 - 1. Stop the bleeding. - 2.
-Apply thorough pressure (seek EMS attention if bleeding is excessive or cut is deeper than 1/4 inch). - 3.
+Apply thorough pressure (seek EMS attention if bleeding is excessive or the cut is deeper than 1/4 inch). - 3.
 Thoroughly clean the cut/scrape with water and soap (stay clear of the injury itself). - 4.
 Apply an ointment such as Neosporin. - 5.
-Provide a pain reliever such as Advil. - 6.
-(Re) wrap the injury to keep it from infection. - 7.
-Seek medical attention at the nearest hospital if the injury worsens. - 8.
-Have the patient get a Tetanus or Tetanus Booster shot.
+Provide a pain reliever. - 6.
+Wrap the injury to prevent infection. - 7.
+Seek medical attention at the nearest hospital or urgent care center if the injury worsens. - 8.
+Have the patient get a tetanus or tetanus booster shot.